Build Your First Game

 • sg.drawText() — drew the score on screen

 The engine compiled from Rust to WebAssembly.
-It detects WebGPU or falls back to WebGL2.
-Your game runs at 60fps on any browser.
+It uses WebGPU by default and falls back to WebGL2 only when hardware WebGPU is unavailable or unsuitable.

 Next Steps